Ductless Heat Pump Installation in Malden, MA Multi-Family Home

 Using Zoned Heating and Cooling for Multiple Units

-The key to heating and cooling this multi-family home properly was zoned HVAC using Mitsubishi ductless panels.
+The key to heating and cooling this multi-family home properly was zoned HVAC using Mitsubishi ductless units.
 Here’s how it works:

 With zoned HVAC, the idea is not to set one temperature for the entire home.
 As we mentioned before, this can lead to uneven temperatures: hot upstairs in the summer and cold in the winter.
 Instead, you divide the home into zones and then heat or cool each individually.